habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 The most straightforward way to install and configure the installed OS distribution is from inside OpenVZ itself.
-An environment created by following the [[installation guide|install-guide]] or the [VirtualBox demo image guide](http://wakameusersgroup.org/demo_image.html) provide enough OpenVZ functionality to do this.
+An environment created by following the [[installation guide|install-guide]] or the [VirtualBox demo image guide](http://wakameusersgroup.org/demo_image.html) provides enough OpenVZ functionality to do this.

 As an example, running
-following shell commands in a VM booted with the demo image will download a minimal "template cache" for CentOS specialize it by installing web server software.
+following shell commands in a VM booted with the demo image will download a minimal "template cache" for CentOS and specialize it by installing web server software.
 For an example of miscellaneous configuration, the shell commands create a top Web page and set up the web service to automatically start when the machine image is instantiated.